607011/pwned/README.md

 **pwned-merger-cli**: command-line interface to merge MD5:count files

-**pwned-lookup-cli**: command-line interface to look up passwords in MD5:count files
+**pwned-lookup-cli**: command-line interface to look up passwords in an MD5:count file

+**index**: command-line interface to build an index of an MD5:count file

 **benchmark**: command-line interface to run performance tests with different search algorithms